-The Department shall be responsible for conducting an ongoing contract monitoring process.
+The Department shall be responsible for conducting an ongoing Compliance Monitoring process (CMP).
 To support this work, the Contractor shall have its own compliance unit and reporting processes.
-Annually, the Contractor shall submit a report to the Department that details its compliance unit's policies, procedures, and activities.
-This report is outlined in the MCTM.

-As part of this monitoring process, the Department's Compliance Review Committee (CRC) shall review the performance of the Contractor in relation to the performance standards outlined in this Contract.
-The Department has the sole authority and discretion to assess, reassesss, waive, and deduct compliance points applied to the Contractor.
-Examples of violations and considerations listed in this Contract are not all-inclusive.
-The Department may, at its sole discretion, conduct any or all of the following activities, as part of the contract compliance process:
+As part of this process, the Department will review the performance of the Contractor in relation to the performance standards outlined in this Contract.
+The Department may, at its sole discretion, conduct any or all of the following activities as part of the CMP:

 - 1. Collect and review standard hard copy and electronic reports and related documentation, including encounter data, which the Contractor is required under the terms of this Contract to submit to the Department or otherwise maintain; - 2.
-Conduct Contractor, network provider, and subcontractor site visits and - 3.
-Review Contractor policies, procedures, and other internal documents.
+Conduct Contractor, network provider, and subcontractor site visits; and, - 3.
+Review Contractor policies and procedures, and other internal documents.